 There are many other potential red flags and you’ll know them when you see them (ie. too many bad reviews).

-When you’re getting ready to meet any general contractors, the more preparation you do in advance, the smoother the bidding and hiring process will be.
+When you’re getting ready to meet any general contractors in Los Angeles, the more preparation you do in advance, the smoother the bidding and hiring process will be.
 There are a few important things all homeowners should do to prepare before they meet with remodeling contractors.
 First, you want to have some idea of a budget for your project.
 This really means understanding what your ‘neighbors’ are paying for a similar project.
 You can start by researching online but be careful that you’re only getting budgets for local and recent projects.
 Ideally, ask friends, neighbors, etc. what people have paid recently in your area.

-Another important thing to do in advance is to create a scope of the items you want to be included in your project and hand it to every contractor who comes to bid the job.
+Another important thing to do in advance is to create a scope of the items you want to be included in your project and hand it to every contractor who comes to bid on the job.
 This will ensure that each contractor has the same understanding of your project and you’ll be more likely to get bids that include the same items.
 Finally, it’s ideal if you have some ideas for the materials you want to use.
 This will help each general contractor estimate your job more accurately.

 During your meeting, make sure you are prepared with a list of questions and have each remodeling contractor thoroughly answer these to your satisfaction.
 Some example questions are below: